fbohz/fbohz.github.io/_posts/2020-05-25-js_back_to_basics1.markdown

 An example happened with SoundCloud plug-in the background [here](https://developers.soundcloud.com/blog/garbage-collection-in-redux-applications)

-*JS Single Threaded*
+**JS is Single Threaded**

 JS is a single threaded programming language so only one set of instructions at the time.
-It only has **one call stack**.
+It only has *one call stack*.

 Because of this JS is synchronous, doing one thing at a time.
 - This could make difficult with long running tasks.
 An example is `alert` that when it is executed only alert runs.

-However most of the time we **don't use JS Engine** but use the **JS Runtime** to make things asynchronous.
+However most of the time we *don't use JS Engine* but use the *JS Runtime* to make things asynchronous.

 ## JavaScript Runtime

-So how do we make asynchronous calls with the JS Runtime.
+So how do we make asynchronous calls? with the JS Runtime.

 *Web API*